 For High School Students: Contact the counselor assigned to your school.
 They can tell you and your family about the services and help you apply.
 For adults: Applications start with a visit to one of our vocational rehabilitation counselors.
 They can provide information about services and help you apply.

 It usually takes fewer than 60 days to determine whether you’re eligible.
-Sometimes it takes longer.
-In those cases your counselor will let you know and ask your permission to take more time.
+If it does take longer, your counselor will let you know and ask your permission to take more time.

 In most cases, you'll be able to schedule an appointment with a counselor at one of nearly 50 WorkForce Centers located throughout the state.
 Find a WorkForce Center near you.

-A handful of our vocational rehabilitation counselors work out of stand-alone offices.
-Here are those office locations:
+A handful of our vocational rehabilitation counselors work out of these stand-alone offices:

 15322 Galaxie Ave Ste 200